Academic and Professional Skills for GES PGT GEOG5123

 - Available to Visiting Students: No

-A skills core course for selected PGT students in the School of Geographical and Earth Sciences, covering academic and professional topics including research communication, professional development and computer programming.
+A skills core course for selected PGT students in the School of Geographical and Earth Sciences, covering academic and professional topics including research communication and professional development.

-Up to five hours per week, arranged within a single day each week over five weeks.
+Up to four hours per week, arranged within a single day each week over five weeks.

 GEOG5021: Research and Professional Issues in Geomatics